jentery/506/faq.md

 ## What Are We Doing?

 We're going to consider media aesthetics as an alternative to the economization of experience (where media are rational means to an end).
 We'll ground our studies in fiction from the 20th and 21st centuries, and we'll examine how particular apparatuses shape how media and fiction are measured, perceived, traversed, and interpreted.
-Material will include fantasy, science fiction, radio drama, games, comics, and experimental literature.
+Material will include fantasy, science fiction, radio drama, roleplaying games, comics, graphic memoirs, and experimental literature.
 Interpretation will require listening, looking, watching, playing, and reading.

-I'm asking you to gradually develop a final project or essay, starting with co-facilitations of seminar discussions and an annotated bibliography and followed by a "genealogy" of a particular technique (appearing in media and fiction) of interest to you.
-You'll then present working material from your project or essay near the end of term (during our penultimate meeting) and submit your final project or essay in mid-April.
-I will consult with you and provide feedback throughout the process, and I'll given you plenty of room to experiment with your approach to scholarship in / around media aesthetics.
+I'm asking you to gradually develop a final project or essay, starting with co-facilitations of seminar discussions and an annotated bibliography.
+You'll then compose a "genealogy" of a particular technique (appearing in media and fiction) that interests you.
+You'll present working material from your project or essay near the end of term (during our penultimate meeting) and submit your final project or essay in mid-April.
+I will consult with you and provide feedback throughout the process, and I'll give you plenty of room to experiment with your approach to scholarship in / around media aesthetics.

 * Three co-facilitations of seminar discussion: 5% each
 * Annotated bibliography of a technique: 15%